The strategic layer.

 The red stitch

-Every pair of ātem underwear carries a single small Fire Red horizontal stitch at the back centre of the waistband.
-The brand's recognizable physical mark — the "red sole" of underwear.
-Like Louboutin, the detail is for the wearer and for whoever is close enough to see.
+Every pair carries a single small Fire Red horizontal mark at the back centre of the waistband.
+The brand's recognizable physical mark — small, deliberate, and only visible when it should be.
+Like Margiela's four white stitches: a quiet sign for people who notice these things, invisible to everyone else.

 The macron